tingtron/hiring-engineers/blog/blog.md

  - [request-stats](https://github.com/watson/request-stats) package
 and chose to go along with `request-stats`, as the most flexible and straight-forward approach in terms of integration (call-back interface) and API (granulated structures for metrics).

-Note: to see how to collect stats for requests originated in Node.js itself, follow [Understanding & Measuring HTTP Timings with Node.js](https://blog.risingstack.com/measuring-http-timings-node-js/)
+Note: To see how to collect stats for requests originated in Node.js itself, follow [Understanding & Measuring HTTP Timings with Node.js](https://blog.risingstack.com/measuring-http-timings-node-js/)